Skip to content

 In America, there is a pervasive cultural myth—often most prevalent among white, powerful groups—that teaches us to associate police with safety.
 Police presence increased in schools in the wake of early school shootings in the 1990s, but a 2018 Washington Post analysis of over 200 incidents of gun violence found that police were only successfully able to intervene twice in armed shooter situations.

-On the other hand, restorative justice programs that focus on relationships between students and the people there to protect them are far more likely to stop shootings and to reduce violence in general.
+On the other hand, restorative justice programs that focus on relationships between students and the people there to protect them are far more likely to stop shootings and reduce violence in general.
 Behavioral assistance programs based on relationships between students and counselors help prevent students from lashing out and can also help students identify unstable or potentially dangerous peers.

 Visions of a Police-Free Future